 Please note inoculations may be required for the country visited.
 It is your responsibility to consult with your travel doctor for up to date medical travel information well before departure.

 You should consult your doctor for up-to-date medical travel information well before departure.
 We recommend that you carry a First Aid kit and hand sanitizers / antibacterial wipes as well as any personal medical requirements.
 Please be aware that sometimes we are in remote areas and away from medical facilities, and for legal reasons our leaders are prohibited from administering any type of drug including headache tablets, antibiotics, etc. In Asia pharmacies tend to stock the same western drugs as you get at home but they are usually produced locally so please bring the full drug name with you when trying to purchase a prescription drug.
 When selecting your trip please carefully read the brochure and itinerary and assess your ability to cope with our style of travel.
 Please refer to the Physical and Culture Shock ratings for trip specific information.
-G Adventures reserves the right to exclude any traveller from all or part of a trip without refund if in the reasonable opinion of our group leader they are unable to complete the itinerary without undue risk to themselves and/or the rest of the group.
+G Adventures reserves the right to exclude any traveller from all or part of a trip without refund if in the reasonable opinion of our CEO they are unable to complete the itinerary without undue risk to themselves and/or the rest of the group.

 Safety and Security